Modern Garden Ideas: 37 modern design ideas to transform your outdoor space

 Tiered seating draws the eye up, breaks up a tall space, provides additional seating and makes the most of garden views.

-The slice of garden below is cleverly designed in receding sections – decking, seating, hedge, lawn and a raised bed – which creates the illusion of depth, as if it fades into the distance.
-The white concrete retaining wall has been customised into a tropical bench.
+The slice of garden above is cleverly designed in receding sections – decking, seating, hedge, lawn and a raised bed – which creates the illusion of depth, as if it fades into the distance.
+The white concrete retaining wall has been customized into a tropical bench.

 28. Divide two zones with an arch